-The occurrence of disasters or core infrastructure failures may endanger the continuity of the VIVAT Group's business operations and the security of the VIVAT Group's personnel storms), as well as man-made disasters and core infrastructure failures (including acts of terrorism, war, power grid and telephone/internet infrastructure failures).
+The occurrence of disasters or core infrastructure failures may endanger the continuity of the VIVAT Group's business operations and the security of the VIVAT Group's personnel

+The VIVAT Group is exposed to various risks arising from natural disasters (including floods, fires and storms), as well as man-made disasters and core infrastructure failures (including acts of terrorism, war, power grid and telephone/internet infrastructure failures).
 These natural and man-made disasters may endanger the continuity of the VIVAT Group's business operations and the security of the VIVAT Group's personnel, and may adversely affect the VIVAT Group's business, revenues, results and financial condition and prospects by causing, among other things, disruptions of the VIVAT Group's normal business operations.